Leyton Orient F.C.: Promotion to League One (2001–2010)

-2007–08 was better, as Orient finished 14th with 60 points.
+In 2007–08, Orient finished 14th with 60 points.
 The O's began the season in fine form, not dropping out of the top seven until after Christmas.
-However a loss of form in the second half of the season, recording only three wins from the last 12 games, meant the season ended in a respectable mid-table finish.
+However a loss of form in the second half of the season, recording only three wins from the last 12 games, meant the season ended in a mid-table finish.

 Leyton Orient kicked off the 2008–09 season with a 2–1 win over Hereford United at home.
 Dean Beckwith put Hereford ahead before JJ Melligan and Adam Boyd gave Orient the win.
 Orient then continued the season with multiple poor results and performances throughout September and October and their only wins were away matches against Walsall and Southend United in the Football League Trophy first round.
 However Orient were knocked out of the trophy in the following round in an away match at Brighton & Hove Albion.
-They were in 22nd position in the League One table.
-Orient booked a place in the second round of the FA Cup after beating Colchester United 1–0.
-Two Goals from Jason Demetriou and Danny Granville in a 1–2 away victory against Bradford City put Orient through to the third round of the FA Cup where they played Sheffield United at home.
-They lost 4–1 and, after a run of bad form in the league, Orient parted company with manager Martin Ling and assistant Dean Smith.
+Orient booked a place in the second round of the FA Cup after defeating Colchester United 1–0.
+This was followed by a 1–2 away victory against Bradford City to put Orient through to the third round of the FA Cup where they played Sheffield United at home.
+They lost 4–1 and, after a run of poor form in the league, Orient parted company with manager Martin Ling and assistant Dean Smith.
 Youth team manager Kevin Nugent was named caretaker manager overseeing three games.
 On 5 February 2009 Geraint Williams was announced as manager until the end of the season.
 He enjoyed a very positive start, winning seven of his first nine matches and moving Orient up to 15th.
-After Geraint Williams' positive influence on the team they secured their League One status on 13 April with a 1–0 win over Swindon Town at the County Ground and eventually finished the season in 14th place.
+The club secured their League One status on 13 April with a 1–0 win over Swindon Town at the County Ground and eventually finished the season in 14th place.

-Orient had a proud day when they beat former Premier League runners-up Newcastle United 6–1 in a pre-season friendly match on 25 July 2009.
+Orient defeated Newcastle United 6–1 in a pre-season friendly match on 25 July 2009.
 By beating Colchester United away, in the first round of the Football League Cup, they earned a home second round fixture against Premier League Club, Stoke City.